CGPS-theuniversalpiececomputer/upc-the/content/homepage/about.md

     attachment:
 ---

+## Why the universal peace computer?

-## What is the universal peace computer?
+## How the universal peace computer?

-This is copy where I expound on what the universal peace computer is, and how it relates to everything else.

-## What does the universal peace computer do?
+## What the universal peace computer?

-This is where I expound on how the universal peace computer integrates world piece computers, and how the resulting network should behave as a supercomputer when universal peace is properly implemented as a process.

 ## Some universal peace computer characteristics: